 NTA and SPSV operators welcome assistance from the public in ensuring the standards in the industry remain high.
 One of the ways to do this is to register a formal complaint on those occasions where the service received is not as good as expected.
 The complaint must relate to an alleged breach of SPSV legislation.
 NTA cannot consider complaints of a criminal nature, or a road traffic offence or any offence which is primarily dealt with under other legislation.

-Complaints can be made via:
+Complaints can be made via the website Contact Form

 Every complaint is reviewed by a member of NTA’s compliance team.
 Enforcement actions taken on foot of compliance investigations, including formal interview under caution, range from issuing an operator with

 - advice following a misunderstanding or genuine mistake